gvwilson/thirdbit/src/fiction/in-heck/index.md

 ## Tears in the Kitchen

 Maddy, Sindy, and Mama Roo sat in their usual chairs in the kitchen.
-Gumption leaned against the frame of the door.
+Gumption leaned against the door frame.
-Maddy hadn't exactly invited him, but she hadn't told him to leave either, even though she was half-minded to.
+Maddy hadn't exactly invited him, but she hadn't told him to leave either, even though she had half a mind to.

 "Everyone was talking about how they wanted to be Operators, and I thought—"